anyscale/templates/templates/endpoints_v2/CustomModels.md

     # Stopping sequences supplied by the user in a request will be appended to this.
     stopping_sequences: ["### Response:", "### End"]

 # Resources assigned to each model replica.
-This corresponds to Ray AIR ScalingConfig.
 scaling_config:
   # If using multiple GPUs set num_gpus_per_worker to be 1 and then set num_workers to be the number of GPUs you want to use.
   num_workers: 1